Frank is a partner in our Real Estate group, based in Perth.

 Experience & expertise

-- acting for Lendlease on the Barangaroo South development, Australia’s largest urban renewal project since Olympic Park and the Sydney Olympics in 2000, valued at more than A$5 billion.
-This includes advising on all legal aspects of this major property development, including the project agreements to forward sell the T1, T2 and T3 office towers to wholesale property trusts (with equity funding from major institutional on-shore and off-shore investors and Lendlease itself), subdivision of the site, ongoing precinct management, long-term titling of the site and multiple 99-year ground leases to facilitate the development and project agreements
+- acting on the Barangaroo South development, Australia’s largest urban renewal project since Olympic Park and the Sydney Olympics in 2000, valued at more than A$5 billion.
+This includes advising on all legal aspects of this major property development, including the project agreements to forward sell the T1, T2 and T3 office towers to wholesale property trusts (with equity funding from major institutional on-shore and off-shore investors), establishing joint ventures in relation to the One Sydney Harbour residential towers, subdivision of the site, ongoing precinct management, long-term titling of the site and multiple 99-year ground leases to facilitate the development and project agreements

 - acting for Golden Group in relation to the A$3.8 billion Belmont Park Racecourse development, the largest urban renewal project in Western Australia.
 This includes advising on development and funding structures, preparing development agreements and project management agreements and providing structuring advice and documentation for the off-the-plan sales of apartments

 - acting for Mirvac in relation to The Peninsula at Burswood, the largest master planned community in Western Australia, including seven residential towers and over 1,200 living units.
-Frank provided titling and subdivision advice and documentation for the off-the-plan sales of apartments
+This involved providing titling and subdivision advice and documentation for the off-the-plan sales of apartments

 - acting for Woodside Energy on the agreement for lease and lease for its new head office in Perth comprising a new 55,000 square metre office tower at Capital Square.